Mentalab-hub/explore-android/README.md

 Documentation
 =============

-For the full documentation of the API, please visit our [Javadoc page](https://github.com/Mentalab-hub/explore-android/tree/master/javadoc)
+For the full documentation of the API, please refer to javadoc folder in code repository.

 Troubleshooting
 ===============